runspired/wser-open-dataset/README.md

 This project collects publicly available data for the [Western States Endurance Run](https://wser.org) and formats it into [{json:api}](https://jsonapi.org) for ease of consumption.

+Currently it supports data as far back as 2013.

 ## Goals

 The goal for this project is to provide